Retinopathy of prematurity (ROP) is an eye disease that can happen in premature

 Retinopathy (ret-in-AH-puh-thee) of prematurity makes blood vessels grow abnormally

 and randomly in the eye.
-These

-tissue in the eye that lets us see.
+of nerve tissue in the eye that lets us see.

 When the scars shrink, they pull on the retina, detaching it from the back of the